open-sauced/docs/docs/opensauced-guides/students-guide/students-guide.md

 :::tip

-Don't just share your profile, include in on things like your resume, LinkedIn, your GitHub Readme, and  your personal website to showcase your most up-to-date open source contributions.
+Don't just share your profile, include a link to it on your resume, LinkedIn, your GitHub Readme, and  your personal website to showcase your most up-to-date open source contributions.

 :::